Source and destination

 In Polytomic, go to Connections → Add Connection → Google BigQuery.

-Paste the contents of the BigQuery JSON key file from step 3 in Polytomic's Service account credentials text box.
+Upload the JSON service account key from step 3 to Polytomic's Service account credentials field.

 - Click Save.